sindresorhus/awesome-nodejs/readme.md

 - [Marble.js](https://github.com/marblejs/marble) - Functional reactive framework for building server-side apps, based on TypeScript and RxJS.
 - [Lad](https://github.com/ladjs/lad) - Framework made by a former Express TC and Koa member that bundles web, API, job, and proxy servers.
 - [Ts.ED](https://github.com/tsedio/tsed) - Intituive TypeScript framework for building server-side apps on top of Express.js or Koa.js.
 - [Hono](https://github.com/honojs/hono) - Small, simple, and ultrafast web framework for the Edges.
-It works on any JavaScript runtime: Cloudflare Workers, Fastly Compute, Deno, Bun, Vercel, Netlify, AWS Lambda, Lambda@Edge, and Node.js.
+It works on any JavaScript runtime.

 ### Documentation